Health Budget full of pain for patients

 The AMA is concerned that too many costs are being shifted to patients through:

 · cuts to Medicare rebates; and

 Professor Dobb said changes to the National Health Reform Funding Agreement will create uncertainty in the states and territories about public hospital funding.

-“State budgets will be in danger of being overrun by public hospital cuts.
-Patients will have longer waits for public hospital services,” Professor Dobb said.
+“State budgets will be in danger of being overrun by public hospital cuts,” Professor Dobb said.